 Middle School Extracurricular Opportunities

 The school sponsors a Middle School musical annually.
 Middle school students may audition to perform or act as stage crew in a full-length musical drama production in the second semester.
 Rehearsals take place after school.
 The performances take place offsite in a local theater.
 Past performances have included Mary Poppins, Jr., Disney The Lion King, Jr., My Son Pinocchio, Jr., Wizard of Oz, Annie, jr., The Little Mermaid, jr., Seven Brides for Seven Brothers, Mulan, Guys and Dolls, and Oliver!.
-Our 2017 Middle School Musical will be The Music Man.
+Our 2018 Middle School Musical will be The Music Man.

 Each fall our 8th graders participate in a Student Council Election.
 The elected officers work with the principal to support student activities, a Thanksgiving food drive and other charitable activities.

 Faculty nominate 8th grade students to join the National Junior Honor Society based on academics and character in accordance with the 5 pillars of the society.
 A special induction Mass is held each November to honor those students.

 Every morning, rain or shine, you will see the dedicated members of our 8th grade Safety Patrol assisting with morning drop off.
 The Safety Patrol members help PreK and younger students from their cars to the safety of the pathway and into the building.

 Select students work with Mr. Wage to support technology needs for special events.